dbpunk-labs/db3/README.md

    Currently decentralization means bad performance but db3 is trying to make a big improvement on performance

 	* [Merkdb](https://github.com/dbpunk-labs/db3/issues/100) is the storage engine of db3 network and it not only has high performance but also fast proof generation
-	* geo distribution, the nodes in every storage shard are geo distributed and the clients can execute querys against the nearest storage node
+	* Geo distribution, the nodes in every storage shard are geo distributed and the clients can execute querys against the nearest storage node
-    * [query session](./docs/query.md), the first decentralized query protocol to resolve performance and incentive perfectly
+    * [Query session](./docs/query.md), the first decentralized query protocol to resolve performance and incentive perfectly

 3. **Crypto Native Data Ownership**